Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val i_ptr: ptr_addr_type(i) = addr@ i

 Note in `ptr_addr_type(i)`, `i` is a static variable of `addr` sort.
-For each `var`, which introduce a dynamic identifier, also a static identifier of `addr` sort is introduced.
+For each `var`, which introduces a dynamic identifier, also a static identifier of `addr` sort is introduced.
 So there are two `i` and the one in `ptr_addr_type(i)` is the static one.